khushijindal/Readers-Writers_Problem/README.md

   {
   S->Q->push(process_id);
   block(); //This function will block the proccess until it's woken up.
-           //The process will remain in the waiting queue till it is waken up by the wakeup() system calls
+           //The process will remain in the waiting queue
+           //till it is waken up by the wakeup() system calls
            //This is a type of non-busy waiting
   }
 }